Minimizing resource overhead in fusion-based quantum computation using hybrid spin-photon devices: Architecture Efficiency Comparison

 \subsubsection{Caterpillar scheme}

 \begingroup \endgroup

-For caterpillar scheme, we can compute the average number of photons $N_\text{avg}$ required to construct a single resource state using the same formula as for the all-photonic scheme.
+For the caterpillar scheme, we can compute the average number of photons $N_\text{avg}$ required to construct a single resource state using the same formula as for the all-photonic scheme.
 The probabilities, number of copies, and auxiliary photons used for fusion gates are all summarized in Table \ref{tab:caterpillarsummary}.
+Here, we assume that each fusion is again boosted to a 75\% success probability, but this time using an auxiliary Bell pair \cite{grice2011arbitrarily}.
+Note that a caterpillar source can also be used to efficiently boost fusion gates beyond 75\%, however we find that the relative improvement compared to once-boosted gates is minor (see Appendix~\ref{apx:bounds}) and may not justify the additional losses due to the increased complexity.
+Hence, we focus on the once-boosted fusion gate in our analysis.

-Applying Eq. \ref{eq:avg}, we find that the average number of photons consumed to produce one resource state on average is $N_\text{avg}=280$.
-This corresponds to an upper bound on the resource efficiency of $\tilde{\eta}_R=8.6\%$ for the $N=24$-photon state.
+Applying Eq. \ref{eq:avg}, we find that the average number of photons consumed to produce one resource state on average is $N_\text{avg}=242$.
+This corresponds to an upper bound on the resource efficiency of $\tilde{\eta}_R=9.9\%$ for the $N=24$-photon state.

 For the minimum optical depth, we assume the architecture uses the same MUX networks as for the all-photonic architectures, but now using $N_\text{mux}=2$.
 This gives a minimum optical depth of $D=12$ for the caterpillar scheme, including one spatial-temporal MUX with depth 9 and one final spatial MUX with depth 3.
 This leads to a per-component maximal loss of $x=0.65\%$.